St Paul’s C.E. Primary School

 - team meetings to track pupils progress through data analysis three times annually

-- termly planning meetings with external agencies and SENDco (Educational Psychologist, Speech and Language Therapist and Specialist teacher)
+- termly planning meetings with external agencies and (Educational Psychologist, Speech and Language Therapist and Specialist teacher) and SENDco

 - meetings with parents/carers and class teachers to discuss recommendations and reports written by specialist agencies

-- an Annual reviews for pupils with a Statement of Educational Need or Educational Health Care Plan; interim reviews can also be arranged throughout the year if deemed necessary
+- an Annual reviews for pupils with a Educational Health Care Plan; interim reviews can also be arranged throughout the year if deemed necessary

-- when assessing children with SEND, consideration is given to recording needs e.g a reader, scribe, additional time
+- when children with SEND are being assessed, consideration is given to whether they need materials modified, need a scribe or need additional time

 c) What is the approach to teaching pupils with SEND?